mattishere/christmasfetch/README.md

 - More information about Christmas
 - More gift ideas

-## Uninstallation
-- Go into the cloned repository
-- Run `make uninstall` (note: you may have to run this as root)

 ## Merry Christmas!
 I hope you have a lovely Christmas, and I hope you enjoy my little program :)